Assistant director of Baldwin film fired from Northwest Arkansas set after 2019 mishap

 The sheriff's investigation continued Monday, and new court documents showed that authorities seized three black revolvers, ammunition boxes, a fanny pack with ammunition, several spent casings, two leather gun belts with holsters, articles of clothing and swabs of what were believed to be blood.

 No charges have been filed.
-Prosecutors and law enforcement officers were expected to provide an update on the investigation Wednesday.
+Prosecutors and law enforcement officers are expected to provide an update on the investigation today.

 Moments before the shooting, Baldwin was explaining how he was going to draw the revolver from his holster and where his arm would be positioned, court records show.